scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 ## Inputs to `init`

-Inputs that are encrypted are only known to the tx sender and to the contract.
+Inputs that are encrypted are only known to the transaction sender and to the contract.

 | Input                    | Type            | Encrypted? | Trusted? | Notes |
 | ------------------------ | --------------- | ---------- | -------- | ----- |